 All through training including in sub zero temperatures for many hours, I'd worn one pair of tights and lightweight waterproof trousers.
 But in the race this was simply not enough.
 I ended up putting on a second pair of tights and then a waterproof trouser.
 I needed two pairs of tights to stay warm enough at the coldest times.
 Remembering then that these stayed largely dry through the race, I didn't touch my spare/ third pair but you need to carry one additional pair to that which you are wearing.
 I can't see getting away with less than three pairs of tights is viable, and a fourth would be wise.

 As for the trousers, the Drizzle Pant (unisex) is a light, tapered running waterproof trouser, you feel like you can move fast in them.
-This was good for almost everything, you could put on a heavier Gore-Tex weight trouser in wetter weather however, that could be a valuable addition.
+This was good for almost everything, you could put on a heavier Gore-Tex weight trouser in wetter weather however, that could be a very valuable addition - the Montane Spirit Lite is a Gore Tex Paclite Plus offering 28k HH (extremely water resistant) and a more durable.

 On the lower half, Damian Hall, moving on the whole much faster (than almost anyone else!) found that one pair of tights was often enough, with a pair of lightweight waterproof trousers over the top just for the very worst sections.
 But certainly for us slower movers a bit more protection is worth getting used to in training.